On the Ryll-Nardzewski Theorem for Quantum Stochastic Processes: Non-commutative Ryll-Nardzewski theorem

 for all $n\in\bn$, $j_1\neq j_2\neq\cdots\neq j_n\in \bn$ and $a_1, a_2, \ldots, a_n\in\ga$, can also be seen as a state of the quotient algebra $\ast_\bn\ga/ I$, that is there exists a state $\widetilde{\varphi}$ on $\ast_\bn\ga/ I$ such that $\varphi=\widetilde{\varphi}\circ p_I$, where $p_I: \ast_\bn\ga\rightarrow \ast_\bn\ga/ I$ is the canonical projection. \begin{defin} We say that the distribution $\varphi$ of a quantum stochastic process $\big(\ga,\ch,\{\iota_j\}_{j\in \bn},\xi\big)$ factorizes through the quotient $\ast_\bn\ga/I$, for some two-sided ideal $I$, if $\varphi=\widetilde{\varphi}\circ p_I$ for some state $\widetilde{\varphi}$ on $\ast_\bn\ga/I$, with $p_I: \ast_\bn\ga\rightarrow \ast_\bn\ga/ I$ being the canonical projection. \end{defin}

 The following result provides a satisfactory framework where a general Ryll-Nardzewski holds.
 Among others, this framework hosts the classical case, processes with distribution factorizing through tensor products, twisted tensor products by antisymmetric bicharacters, and thus in particular the CAR algebra, and so-called $q$-deformed processes.\\ In the sequel, by an ordered monomial in a quotient $\ast_\bn\ga/ I$ we will mean an element of the form $p_I(i_{j_1}(a_1)\cdots i_{j_n}(a_n))$, for $n\in\bn$ and $j_1<\ldots< j_n$ or $j_1>\ldots> j_n$ for $a_i$ in $\ga$, $i=1, \ldots, n$. \begin{thm} Let $I$ be a closed two-sided ideal of the infinite free product $\ast_\bn\ga$ such that: \begin{itemize} \item [(i)] $I$ is invariant under the action of $\bp_\bn$; \item [(ii)] the closure of the linear span of all ordered monomials is the whole quotient $\ast_\bn\ga/ I$, \end{itemize} then quantum stochastic processes whose distribution factorizes through $\ast_\bn\ga/ I$ are spreadable if and only if they are exchangeable. \end{thm} Among all possible quotients of the free product, the $C^*$-subalgebra $C^*(\iota_j(\ga): j\in \bn) \subset\cb(\ch)$ generated by the process itself is a rather natural object to consider.
 We have the following corollary. \begin{cor} Let $\big(\ga,\ch,\{\iota_j\}_{j\in \bn},\xi\big)$ be a quantum stochastic process.
 Suppose: \begin{itemize} \item [(i)] the natural action of $\bp_\bn$ on $\ast_\bn\ga$ passes to $C^*(\iota_j(\ga): j\in \bn)$; \item [(ii)] the closure of the linear span of all ordered monomials is $C^*(\iota_j(\ga): j\in \bn)$; \end{itemize} Then the process is spreadable if and only if it is exchangeable. \end{cor} \begin{rem} As for Theorem \ref{mainRyll}, note that if there exists a faithful $\bj_\bn$-invariant state on $\ast_\bn\ga/ I$, whose GNS representation is faithful, then condition (i) is also necessary for the result to hold.
 Indeed, if the state is also $\bp_\bn$-invariant, then by Lemma \ref{quotientlemma} the ideal $I$ is invariant under the action of $\bp_\bn$, which thus passes to $\ast_\bn\ga/ I$.
-Similarly, condition (i) of Corollary \ref{Ryllprocesses} is also necessary without even assuming the existence of a spreadable state with faithful GNS representation. \end{rem} In order to prove Theorem \ref{mainRyll}, we start by establishing a preliminary result. \begin{lem} If $\varphi $ is a spreadable state on $\ast_\bn\ga$, then for all $v, w$ in ${\rm Ran}E_\varphi$ is a $\bj_\bn$-invariant linear functional.\\ Moreover, one has
+Similarly, condition (i) of Corollary \ref{Ryllprocesses} is also necessary without even assuming the existence of a spreadable state with faithful GNS representation. \end{rem} In order to prove Theorem \ref{mainRyll}, we start by establishing a preliminary result.
+Before stating it, we need to further explain the adopted notation.
+For any spreadable state $\varphi $ on the twisted tensor product $\ast_\bn\ga$ indexed by $\bn$, by a minor abuse of notation we continue to denote by $E_\varphi$ the orthogonal projection from $\ch_\varphi$ onto the closed subspace $\{v\in\ch_\varphi: T_h^\varphi v=v,\, \textrm{for all}\, h\in \bj_\bn\}$, where, for every $h$ in $\bj_\bz$, $T_h^\varphi\in \cb(\ch_\varphi)$ is the (proper) isometry uniquely determined by